What is BCI?

 Where is BCI Located?

 BCI has two production facilities in Missouri.
-The largest is in St. Peters and has 100,000 sq. ft. of production space, warehouse and offices.
+The largest is in St. Peters and has 100,000 sq. ft. of production space, warehouse, and offices.
 The second facility, in Moscow Mills, has 23,000 sq. ft. of production floor and warehouse space.

 How is BCI Funded?

-ABOUT ORGANIZATIONAL EMPLOYMENT SERVICES
+ABOUT ORGANIZATIONAL EMPLOYMENT

-What is BCI's Organizational Employment Services (OES) program?
+What is Organizational Employment?

-How Are OES employees paid?
+How are OES employees paid?